 I taught classes at Gatorade corporation when I first started teaching and taught Eric Shiffman’s class from beginning to end.
 Every time!
 For months!

 Telling a student who came to class with back issues to avoid backbends…having no idea the different kinds of back issues.
-Hint: backbends can be helpful for bulging/herniated discs.
+Hint: gentle backbends can be helpful for bulging/herniated discs.